ioccc-src/winner/1990/tbr/README.md

 	vi tbr.c
 	# then figure out how to exit vi :-)

 What happens if you try using `cd -` to return to previous directory?
+What about `cd` with no args?

 ## Judges' comments: